 Edward Liddall is a young British pianist, in demand as a soloist, chamber musician and song accompanist.
 He has performed at venues and festivals across the UK and Europe both as a solo pianist, and as a chamber musician, including at The Barbican; The Wigmore Hall; The Concertgebouw, Amsterdam; and New Philharmonic Hall, Bratislava.

 He was a 2017 YCAT Finalist at The Wigmore Hall as a collaborative pianist, he won the accompaniment prize at the 2015 Maureen Lehane awards, and was a finalist in the 2015 Royal Overseas League Competition as a solo pianist.
-Recent highlights include a playing and acting role in Iain Burnside’s play Why Does The Queen Die? at the Oxford Lieder Festival and in London, a performance of Schubert’s Winterreise as part of Graham Johnson’s Song Guild, touring with Où donc est tombée ma jeunesse? in France.
-Several radio broadcasts (on BBC Radio 3 and Dutch National Radio).
+Recent highlights include a playing and acting role in Iain Burnside’s play Why Does The Queen Die? at the Oxford Lieder Festival and in London, a performance of Schubert’s Winterreise as part of Graham Johnson’s Song Guild, touring with Où donc est tombée ma jeunesse? in France and The Brighton Festival.
+Recent TV and radio broadcasts include appearances on BBC 4, BBC Radio 3 and Dutch National Radio.
 He has a keen interest in new music, and has recorded several works from the ABRSM volume, Spectrum for Piano Duet, with Thalia Myers.
-Forthcoming plans include performances across the UK, as well as concerts in Germany, Italy, Holland, and Israel.

-Edward has had the opportunity to take part in masterclasses with artists such as Susan Tomes, Ferenc Rados, Ralf Gothoni, Graham Johnson, Malcolm Martineau, Ann Murray and Emanuel Krasovsky, and in 2016 he attended IMS Prussia Cove, where, together with 'cellist Leander Kippenberg, he took lessons with Thomas Ades.
+Edward has had the opportunity to take part in masterclasses with artists such as Susan Tomes, Ferenc Rados, Ralf Gothoni, Graham Johnson, Malcolm Martineau, Ann Murray, Della Jones, and Andras Keller, and in 2016 he attended IMS Prussia Cove, where, together with 'cellist Leander Kippenberg, he took lessons with Thomas Ades.